-Dr Collins is available for inpatient and outpatient consultations for all aspects of malignant and non-malignant haematology.
+Dr Collins and Dr Dickey are available for inpatient and outpatient consultations for all aspects of malignant (blood cancers) and non-malignant (bleeding/clotting, anaemia and other abnormal blood counts) haematology.
 He is credentialled at St Andrew's Private Hospital, St Vincent's Private Hospital and the Toowoomba Hospice.

 Telehealth may be available for patients in eligible areas.
-Generally this will be provided in conjunction with the patient's GP surgery or local health facility.
+This can be provided in the patient's home, GP surgery or local health facility - we support Zoom, Google Meet, Skype and the Queensland Health Telehealth Portal.
 Please note, not all haematological issues are able to be managed by telehealth.
 Generally most initial consultations require a face to face review.
 Please enquire further with our reception staff.

 BMAT is typically performed for the diagnosis of unexplained full blood count abnormalities, and for the staging of lymphomas.